jorgeponto/a11y/a11y-statement.md

 **Automatic evaluation (identify the tool(s) used and the respective output):**

-According to the DL n.º xx/xx these type of analyzes is mandatory in some circunstances.
+According to the DL n.º xx/xx this type of analysis is mandatory in some circunstances.

-Did you realize any kind of evaluation using automatic/semiautomatic tool(s)?
+Did you do any kind of evaluation using automatic/semiautomatic tool(s)?
 - <mark>Yes/No</mark>

 <mark>If you don't performed any automatic evaluation, explain the reason(s) for not doing so.</mark> (if No)